nitinnandansingh/AboutYouLogisticsTask/README.md

 1. Clone the repository.
 2. Ensure the following libraries are installed:
    - `pandas`
-3. Place the datasets in the appropriate `assets/` directory as specified in the notebook.
+3. Place the datasets in the appropriate `assets/` directory as specified in the notebook or make sure they already present upon cloning the repo.
-4. Run the notebook to generate the final output.
+4. Run the notebooks `01_explore_assets.ipynb` to perform data exporation and  `02_tasks_implementation.ipynb` to generate the final output.

 ---